 4) To challenge our fitness level

-Of course, as it is the moving type of activity from one stopover to another, the fitness level gets pumped up of everyone.
+Of course, as it is a moving type of activity from one stopover to another, the fitness level gets pumped up of everyone.
 We have to hustle as we are being challenged by steep uphill as well as random downhill stretches through the route.
-Hence, if you are embarking on a trek, get ready to be challenged by the fitness level and optimize your capacity with rising altitude and dropping mercury level.
+Hence, if you are embarking on a trek, get ready to be challenged by your fitness level and optimize your capacity with rising altitude and dropping mercury levels.

 5) To collect memories and photographs

-Trekking, traveling, hike and so on are the major sources of collecting memories.
+Trekking, traveling, hiking, and so on are the major sources of collecting memories.
 In a certain span of life, we all strive for the happy hours and best moments.
-Therefore, on a travel journey, you get to know many new friends, places, language, attires, culture, etc. and lifelong cherishing memories can be carved.
+Therefore, on a travel journey, you get to know many new friends, places, languages, attires, cultures, etc., and lifelong cherishing memories can be carved.

 And no rays of doubt, while you are in a trek you can freeze the moment as per your wish.